Julia-A/Unicorn-Companies-EDA-/README.md

 - Removed the dollar signs and other special chracters and converted to currency in dollars.
 - Used excel's IF, ISTEXT, XLLOOKUP, RIGHT & LEFT functions to remove the special characters.
 - A lot of blanks were present in financial stage column so I dropped the column.
-- I manually inputed the founding year rows that wee blank since the blanks weren't up to 30.
+- I manually inputed the founding year rows that were blank since the blanks weren't up to 30.